-The preload feature, in the context of the STM32 timer peripheral, refers to the duplication of some timer registers or some timer control bit-fields.
-This is why the preload feature is then the solution to solve this issue.

-By the fact that the content of some timer registers and some control-fit fields impact directly the waveform outputted by the timer channel outputs, the update of the content of those registers and control bit-fields should be perfectly synchronized with the timer "update event" triggered next to a new counting-cycle start (which is practically impossible).
+The preload feature in the context of the STM32 timer peripheral, refers to the duplication of some timer registers or some timer control bit-fields.
+As the content of some timer registers and some control bit-fields impacts directly the waveforms outputted by the timer channels, the update of the content of those registers and control bit-fields should be perfectly synchronized with the timer "update event" triggered next to a new counting-cycle start.
+This tight synchronization would be practically impossible to achieve, if those registers and control bit-fields were not Preload.